Finally, one year on—how I got screwed out of my job and why I’m not bitter

 To be honest, I didn’t want tenure.
 Yes, it would’ve meant more money—but also more responsibilities and more hoops to jump through.
 I was content teaching.
 That’s what I enjoyed.
 I enjoyed being in the classroom.
 I didn’t want to attend conferences, write research papers, or do a PhD.
 That wasn’t for me.

 I also felt like I’d slipped through the cracks.
 How I didn’t fall under the jurisdiction of the Teacher’s Commission still baffles me.
 Seeking justice through the Labor Board would’ve been an empty experience.
 I may have gotten a few thousand dollars at best—along with a lot of stress.
-The people I was most disappointed in, my co-workers, would’ve been entirely unaffected.
+The people I was most disappointed in, my coworkers, would’ve been entirely unaffected.

 Coulda, woulda, shoulda